GriffinPlus/dotnet-libs-logging/README.md

 			// By default the logging subsystem is set up to use a pure in-memory configuration and a console logger
 			// printing written messages to the console (stdout/stderr).
 In many cases you probably want to configure
 			// what gets logged using a configuration file.
 The following example shows a simple, but complete setup
 			// of the logging subsystem.
-A file-backed log configuration is used and it's file is placed beside the
+A file-backed log configuration is used and it's file is placed in the
-			// applications executable.
-After that the log message processing pipeline is initialized using a customized
+			// application's base directory named as the application plus extension '.logconf'.
+After that the log
-			// console logger.
+			// message processing pipeline is initialized using a customized console logger.

 			// set configuration
 			var config = new FileBackedLogConfiguration(); // default location